 Ashwagandha helps manage normal stress and promotes a calming effect and relaxation, which contributes to enhancing overall vitality and health.
 Most adaptogens are stimulating, but ashwagandha is unique because it’s calming and relaxing.
 This makes it a good choice for a wide range of stress and immune-related fertility issues.

 Infertility can result from an abnormality affecting other hormonal systems including the hypothalamus, pituitary, thyroid and adrenal glands.
-A study of mice given ashwagandha root extract for twenty days showed a significant increase in T4 hormone, indicating that ashwagandha has a stimulatory effect on the thyroid gland.
-Along with ashwagandha’s antioxidant activity, this makes ashwagandha a potentially useful tool in the natural treatment of hypothyroidism.
+A study of mice given ashwagandha root extract for twenty days showed that ashwagandha supports normal thyroid function, via T4 hormone production.

 Ashwagandha is rich in antioxidants which seek and destroy the free radicals implicated in aging and numerous disease states.
 Antioxidant levels play a critical role in the health of not only all of the cells that make up the body, but those of sperm and egg health as well.
-Increasing antioxidant levels has been shown to improve sperm and egg health.
+Increasing antioxidant levels has been shown to support healthy sperm and eggs.